PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

   <li>Appetite, Hunger, Gluttony</li>
   <li>The parts of a person that are meat</li>
 </ul>
 <p>The Colour Red and The Thousand Teeth are associated with passion and need.
 It wants to consume, to absorb, to make as much of the world a part of itself as possible.
 It is the iidea that you are what you eat, sometimes in a truly literal sense.
+"Seeing Red" often refers to being overwhelmed by the hunger of the Thousand Teeth and being driven to intense, passionate, often violent action.
 It is assumed that the realm of Swelter is the body of The Thousand Teeth, and its vast chambers and mouths are its welcoming hunger.</p>
 </p>

 <h3>The Liquid Sun</h3>